Douglas Mackiernan: Final CIA mission

-On September 2, 1945, the Japanese surrendered after they had inflictec great hardship during the Second Sino-Japanese War.
+On September 2, 1945, the Japanese surrendered after they had inflicted great hardship during the Second Sino-Japanese War.
 The armies of Chiang Kai-shek's Republic of China were defeated by those of Mao Zedong's Chinese Communist Party during the spring and the summer of 1949.
 On July 29, Secretary of State Dean Acheson ordered the US consulate at Ürümqi, Second East Turkestan Republic or Xinjiang Province, Republic of China, to be closed as the Communist Chinese were expanding.
 Mackiernan was ordered to stay behind, officially to destroy consular records and equipment and covertly to continue atomic intelligence activities.

 On August 10, 1949, Mackiernan sent a classified coded message to Acheson that acknowledged that he was operating the long-range atomic explosion detection equipment.
 By mid-September, Chiang's forces had switched sides without a fight, and Communist troops were due to invade Ürümqi at any point.
 Also, the Soviets had just completed their first atomic test in nearby Kazakhstan, on August 29, 1949.
 Mackiernan's work was now finished.
-Though it was still possible for Mackiernan to have flown out of Ürümqi on a regularly-scheduled flight, Mackiernan and the CIA chose a different path: through Tibet to India.
+Though it was still possible for Mackiernan to have flown out of Ürümqi on a regularly scheduled flight, Mackiernan and the CIA chose a different path: through Tibet to India.

 Mackiernan may have feared that he would be arrested if he had tried to travel through Communist China, as were other US consuls during that period.
 By then, Mackiernan's work as an espionage agent was known to the communists.
 Whatever his motivation, on September 25, 1949, Mackiernan sent his last telegram, stating that provincial officials had accepted Chinese communist authority, and the communist army was about to enter the city.

-Two days later, Mackiernan and a Fulbright scholar, Frank Bessac, whom other CIA employees of the period have described as a CIA contract agent, but Bessac denied it and, there is no support other than hearsay; later, Bessac pondered if he would have joined the CIA, he could have gotten anti-aircraft guns and mines for the Tibetan defense of the impending Chinese invasion), drove out of the main gates of Ürümqi with their gear, which included machine guns, grenades, radios, gold bullion, navigation equipment, and survival supplies.
+Two days later, Mackiernan and a Fulbright scholar, Frank Bessac, drove out of the main gates of Ürümqi with their gear, which included machine guns, grenades, radios, gold bullion, navigation equipment, and survival supplies.

 The guards checked Mackiernan's passport and let him through.
+CIA employees of the period have described Bessac as a CIA contract agent.
+(Bessac denied the label, and, other than hearsay, no evidence exists to substantiate Bessac was a contract agent.
+Later, Bessac pondered if he would have joined the CIA, he could have gotten anti-aircraft guns and mines for the Tibetan defense of the impending Chinese invasion).

-They met up with three anti-communist White Russian allies and rode out to spend more than a month with the Kazakh leader Osman Bator.
+Mackiernan and Bessac met up with three anti-communist White Russian allies and rode out to spend more than a month with the Kazakh leader Osman Bator.
 Mackiernan left gold and a radio with Osman, who was seen by the invading Chinese as a rebel taking US support and saw himself as a man fighting for the independence of his people.